Agedis/DEEPP/README.md

     │
     ├── code/src           <- Source code for use in this project (virtual environments, bash scripts, etc)

+## Data Organization
-Input files used for preprocessing steps in both DEEPPI and DEEPPD studies are stored in the directory:
+The input files used for preprocessing steps in both the **DEEPPI** and **DEEPPD** studies are stored in:
 ```
 /mnt/tigrlab/projects/jbyambadorj/DEEP_study/data/raw
 ```
-In the above dir, the dir for DEEPPI study is left as a symbolic link pointing to:
+In this directory, note that the folder corresponding to the DEEPPI study is a symbolic link that points to:
 ```
 /projects/jbyambadorj/DEEPPI_fmap_intended
 ```

-The preprocessed data from fMRIprep and xcp-D pipelines are located in the directory:
+Data preprocessed using the **fMRIPrep** and** XCP-D ** pipelines are stored in:
 ```
 /projects/jbyambadorj/DEEP_study/data/processed
 ```
-In this dir, you will find all the post and preprocessed data along with mriqc csv outputs from the summer. (mriQC was failing for the fmap intended for data, so you might need to rerun mriQC by changing the script to appropriate one) Furthermore in this dir, you will find Glasser and Tian only parcellated timeseries files that I used mainly for the analysis:
+In this dir, you will find all the post and preprocessed data along with mriqc csv outputs from the summer. (mriQC was failing for the fmap intended for data, so you might need to rerun mriQC by changing the script to appropriate one)

+You will also find parcellated timeseries files (Glasser and Tian atlases) used in the analysis under:
 ```
 /projects/jbyambadorj/DEEP_study/data/processed/inputs
 ```
-Inside this dir, if you go to one of the study specific subdir, you will find the Glasser and Tian parcellated timeseries xcp-D outputs organized in the following way:
+Within each study-specific subdirectory, Glasser and Tian parcellated timeseries files from XCP-D are organized as follows:
 ```
 jbyambadorj@noether:/projects/jbyambadorj/DEEP_study/data/processed/inputs/DEEPPI_rerun/sub-CMH00000207$ tree
 .